Rjmoodie/yardpass-upgrade/UI_UX_IMPLEMENTATION_PLAN.md

-# YardPass UI/UX Implementation Plan
+# Liventix UI/UX Implementation Plan

 ## 🎯 **Overview**
 This document outlines the systematic implementation plan to address all UI/UX issues identified in the comprehensive review.